HB9HUS/notes-on-learning-cw/README.md

 - your daily form
 - number of repetitions (e.g. you can copy a callsign of a contest station listening to it multiple times at a very high speed)

 This means that, even if you can copy multiple words at 22 wpm with a morse training tool, does not mean that you can do so on the air.
+After a training session, you will be faster than before, but this will drop down again.

 More details on speed:
 - https://morsecode.world/international/timing.html

+### Common errors
+Some things seem to happen to different people learning CW
+- confuse symmetrical letters, e.g. K and R
+- Problems with Dits: E, I, S, H can be hard to copy when in sequence
+- Anticipate and stop listening

 ## Sending CW
 Sending is much easier than receiving.